citp/privacy-policy-historical/a/au/aut/autismspeaks.org.md

 **Opting-out**

-You may request to stop receiving electronic or postal notifications from Autism Speaks at any time by contacting us at [datasupport@autismspeaks.org](mailto:datasupport@autismspeaks.org?subject=Opt%20Out).
+You may request to stop receiving electronic or postal notifications from Autism Speaks at any time by contacting us at [datasupport@autismspeaks.org](mailto:datasupport@autismspeaks.org).
 In the subject field, type "Opt Out" and provide us your name and the e-mail, phone or postal address you wish to be removed.

-If you would like to request that we withhold your information from any third-party, please e-mail us at [datasupport@autismspeaks.org](mailto:datasupport@autismspeaks.org?subject=Third-Party%20Opt%20Out).
-In the subject field, type "Third-Party Opt Out" and provide us your name and the e-mail, phone or postal address you wish you have removed.
+If you would like to request that we withhold your information from any third-party, please e-mail us at [datasupport@autismspeaks.org](mailto:datasupport@autismspeaks.org).
+In the subject field, type "Third-Party Opt Out" and provide us with your request along with your name and the e-mail, phone or postal address you wish you to have removed.

-**__This policy was updated: August 2017__**
+**_This policy was updated: July 2018_**